KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/setup/README.md

 cd %USERPROFILE%/CodingAndCocktails
    {%- endcodetabs %}

-1. Type `mkdir JavaScriptBasics` and press `Enter`.
+1. Type `mkdir JavaScript102` and press `Enter`.

-1. Navigate into the "JavaScriptBasics" directory by typing `cd JavaScriptBasics` and pressing `Enter`.
+1. Navigate into the "JavaScript102" directory by typing `cd JavaScript102` and pressing `Enter`.

 ## Helpful tips as you work through the worksheet {#tips}